wireless-broadband-alliance/wba-openroaming-portal/docs/INSTALLATION.md

 These steps will enhance the portal's security and enable key features required for its full functionality (Cron Commands, Microsoft login, Google Login, SAML login and GeoLite2).

-### Set up a CRON Job for automation commands

-For detailed steps on how to set up CRONS, please refer to the [Cron Configuration Guide](../docs/CRONGUI.md)

 ### Google Authenticator Credentials

 For detailed steps on how to obtain your **Google Client ID** and **Google Client Secret**, please refer to